 Trinity College, B.A., cum laude (Phi Beta Kappa)

-David has been selected by his peers for inclusion in The Best Lawyers in America© 2017 for Employment Law - Management and Litigation - Labor and Employment in Boston, MA.
-He has been listed in Best Lawyers since 2010.
+David was selected, through a peer-review survey, for inclusion in The Best Lawyers in America® 2022 in the fields of Employment Law—Management and Litigation—Labor and Employment.
+David has been listed in Best Lawyers since 2010.

-David also received an AV® Preeminent Rating in Labor & Employment Law, the highest rating by Martindale-Hubbell.
+David received an AV® Preeminent Rating in Labor & Employment Law, the highest rating by Martindale-Hubbell.

 David is a member of the Massachusetts and Boston Bar Associations.
 He is a frequent lecturer on employment law issues to industry and trade groups.
 He has also been a guest commentator on New England Cable News programs.